 Pagosa Springs Colorado: just the ticket!
 Pagosa is home to the Mother Spring aquifer, which at 1,002-feet deep is Guinness World Record certified as “The World’s Deepest.”
 Its mineral-rich waters fill the baths and spas at a number of nearby resorts and spas, which are open to the public.

-With over 2 million acres of National Forest and the San Juan Mountains, Pagosa is an open opportunity to explore southwest Colorado year round with activities for every season; golf, river tubing, camping and hiking, boating and fishing, snow skiing, horseback riding and my ultimate favorite, historic trains!
+With over two million acres of National Forest and the San Juan Mountains, Pagosa is an open opportunity to explore southwest Colorado year round with activities for every season: golf, river tubing, camping and hiking, boating and fishing, snow skiing, horseback riding, and my ultimate favorite, historic trains!
 The Cumbres and Toltec takes passengers on a scenic ride between Antoinito, Colorado and one of my favorite places, Chama, New Mexico.

 I get it.
-I’ve been a huge proponent of the “Do the Right Thing 2020” movement; hand washing, mask wearing, disinfecting ninja on the prowl.
-I’ve got nothing but time, antibacterial slime and gloves on my hands!
-Still, there is a small, quiet voice asking for help; wanting to be let out and set free – event if it’s only a temporary release.
+I’ve been a huge proponent of the “Do the Right Thing 2020” movement: hand washing, mask wearing, disinfecting ninja on the prowl.
+I’ve got nothing but time, antibacterial slime, and gloves on my hands!
+Still, there is a small, quiet voice asking for help and wanting to be let out and set free — even if it’s only a temporary release.
 Playtime has been replaced with rinse and repeat productivity time.
 I should feel successful and accomplished from all of the things I’ve done this year.
-Instead, I feel restless, cooped up and frankly ready to escape…who’s with me?
+Instead, I feel restless, cooped up, and frankly, ready to escape.
+Who’s with me?